Reinstating Your License Top ↑

 To obtain a compliant license, you must show proof of identity, social security number and residential address one time at the DMV.
 See the Real ID Act in Nevada for more information and a list of acceptable documents.

-Former residents who now live in another state may pay their reinstatement fee and obtain a clearance letter by using the Processing Center Payment Authorization (NVL-007).
+Former residents who now live in another state may pay their reinstatement fee and obtain a clearance letter by using the Payment Authorization Form (ADM 205).
 Please contact us before faxing or mailing your payment.
 You may be required to meet additional requirements.
 A clearance letter does not reinstate your driver license.
 It will clear your driving status in Nevada to obtain a driver license in another state.

 If you are required to maintain an SR-22 filing as a condition of your reinstatement, it must be maintained for three years from the date you reinstate your driver license.